rarruda/plendit/README.md

 If you are running it for the very first time, you probably dont need to delete the index.
 But it wont break anything if you do so.

 Note: for large datasets, this could take a while.
-This should also be converted to a rake task.
+So prefer to use the rake task, which perform bulk operations, which is much faster.

 * Starting the server (development)